 The safety of the airspace above Palomar Observatory is assured by the use of a team of five human spotters, supplemented by three electronic sensors: A visible all-sky CCD camera, a boresighted infrared camera, and a boresighted radar.
 We continue to rely on human spotters as we develop and test the automated components of this system.
-We intend to submit a validation plan for the automated system the FAA during 2007, with the goal of eventually phasing out human spotters.
 A brief technical description of the safety interlock system and each sensor is presented below.